Njugen/TabSera/README.md

 __Test__

 ```
-npm run test-coverage
+npm run test
 ```

 Run unit and integration tests (JEST).
 The tests are available in /src/__tests__.
 The coverage is presented in ./coverage/Icov-report/index.html

 Run this command after changing existing components, to check if anything related to user interaction gets broken.
 Add new tests when adding new components or features.
-The tests are written to test user's interaction with the components.
+The tests are written to test user interaction with the components.

 ### Install unpacked dev version in Chrome or Edge